bluefroguk1/empire-dump/content/Wiki/Titles/Dean of Laroc Cathedral.md

 To comfort all deserving.
 Such the good that comes from work and honest fare - But never waste it!
 A fool in the flood steals the flame, should ye dare To bring it’s taker back, their name be mud.
-The thief and the miser need beware That all the coins they would declare as theirs will sit uneasy on the bones And cannot go beyond, nor yet compare with the happiness such choice postpones.
+The thief and the miser need beware That all the coins they would declare as theirs [[Will|will]] sit uneasy on the bones And cannot go beyond, nor yet compare with the happiness such choice postpones.
 So we are seven, they are six…
 I am one, a chain of many links new-forged, and we our foes outlast.